20 Types of Pumpkins You Can Grow at Home (Because You’re Better Than Faux Decor)

 Other Cinderella-style pumpkins: Fairytale, Porcelain Princess

-You know this one’s got to be perfect for carving!
-Jack O’ Lantern pumpkins typically weigh around 20 pounds, and they have a solid rind with an oval or roundish shape.
-Although not often considered a pie pumpkin, it is edible and can be roasted for use in pies, muffins and soups.
+You know this one’s got to be perfect for carving just by the name.
+These pumpkins typically weigh around 20 pounds and have a solid rind with an oval or roundish shape.
+Although not often considered a pie pumpkin, it's edible and can be roasted for use in pies, muffins and soups.

 Other carving pumpkins: Connecticut Field, Triple Treat

 This hybrid pumpkin is special, namely because of its "precious yellow gene" that turns it golden weeks before other pumpkins (in other words, they skip the green stage).
 Picturesque ribbing makes these gourds prime for your front steps or backyard, but they're also wonderful to use in pie.
 Carve one up and save the seeds—toasting your own pepitas is easier than you think.

 Other hybrid pumpkins: Dark Knight, Casperita

 Lumina's and their ghostly appearance can do it all.
 Their smooth skin makes them prime for carving or painting, but they're also beautiful as part of a fall lawn display.
 (And they're great for baking with to boot.)
 They're a popular variety that averages between ten and 15 pounds when fully grown.

 The Best Pumpkins for Gardens